-The health and safety inspector may enter your work premises at any time.
+The health and safety inspector may enter your work premises at any reasonable time.
 Remember that work premises can include the homes of your homeworkers.

 Five powers health and safety inspectors have